-During the tween years, family dynamics may change as your child grows and develops.
-Tween health issues may range from puberty to school bullying and substance abuse.
+During the tween years, family dynamics might change as your child grows and develops.
+Tween health issues can range from puberty to bullying and substance abuse.

 Substance abuse is another possible tween health concern.
 Talk to your tween about the dangers of inhalants, alcohol and other drugs.
 Be alert to the warning signs, and be prepared to take action if necessary.

 Remember, your role is to help your tween learn how to make healthy choices for a lifetime.
-Consult your tween's doctor with any concerns you may have about tween health.
+Consult your tween's doctor with any concerns you might have about tween health.